SPHERE: Spherical partitioning for large-scale routing optimization: Numerical Experiments

 \subsection{Results}

-Across 30 West-USA instances with five inner seeds each, SPHERE achieves faster end-to-end runtimes than the three baselines and matches near-optimal route quality.
+Across 30 West-USA instances with five inner seeds each, \emph{SPHERE} achieves faster end-to-end runtimes than the three baselines and matches near-optimal route quality.
 We use performance and accuracy profiles for visualization \citep{dolan2002benchmarking,beiranvand2017best}.
 Both are computed per instance from the median over seeds.
 Mean-based profiles for runtime and accuracy are presented as well.

-\paragraph{Runtime.} Figures~\ref{fig:profile_runtime_median} and \ref{fig:profile_runtime_mean} plot the fraction of instances solved within a performance ratio~$\tau$ of the best method on that instance.
-SPHERE’s curve lies above the Louvain and corridor routes for most $\tau$, indicating uniformly stronger or equal runtime across instances.
+Figures~\ref{fig:profile_runtime_median} and \ref{fig:profile_runtime_mean} plot the fraction of instances solved within a performance ratio~$\tau$ of the best method on that instance. \emph{SPHERE’s} curve lies above the Louvain and corridor routes for most $\tau$, indicating uniformly stronger or equal runtime across instances.
 Interestingly, for small $\tau$, Louvain’s curve lies below Dijkstra’s, despite being a suboptimal method.
 However, at larger $\tau$ it crosses and stays above, indicating tail slowdowns for Dijkstra.
-This suggests that SPHERE not only improves median runtime, but also avoids the heavy-tailed slowdowns observed in both Dijkstra and Louvain, resulting in tighter runtime distributions and fewer extreme outliers, which makes SPHERE’s runtimes more predictable across different instances.
+This suggests that \emph{SPHERE} not only improves median runtime, but also avoids the heavy-tailed slowdowns observed in both Dijkstra and Louvain, resulting in tighter runtime distributions and fewer extreme outliers, which makes \emph{SPHERE’s} runtimes more predictable across different instances.

-\paragraph{Route quality.} Figures~\ref{fig:profile_accuracy_median} and \ref{fig:profile_accuracy_mean} reports the fraction of instances whose relative optimality gap is at most~$\tau$.
-Dijkstra attains zero gap by construction.
-SPHERE’s curve dominates the partition baselines across~$\tau$, yielding smaller or equal gaps on the majority of instances.
-This confirms that cutting inside the $s$-$t$ overlap and solving on induced spheres preserves high-quality routes without boundary repair.
+Figures~\ref{fig:profile_accuracy_median} and \ref{fig:profile_accuracy_mean} report the fraction of instances whose relative optimality gap is at most~$\tau$.
+Dijkstra attains zero gap by construction. \emph{SPHERE’s} curve dominates the partition baselines across~$\tau$, yielding smaller or equal gaps on the majority of instances.
+This confirms that cutting inside the $s$--$t$ overlap and solving on induced spheres preserves high-quality routes without boundary repair.